PhilMele/M4Project/README.md

     # prevents parking manager from deleting parking obj
     # when parking users are checked-in
     if has_user != 0:
-        messages.error(request, "You deactive parking when users are still checked-in.
+        messages.error(request, "You cannot deactive parking when users are still checked-in.
 Contact admin.") return redirect('parking-info', parking_id=parking_id)

     # if actiate is true turn it off